AnithaRaoraje/All_About_Pandas/README.md

 # All_About_Pandas
-This repository contains about data structures of pandas, data wrangling using pandas
+This repository contains about data structures (Series and DataFrames) of pandas, data wrangling using pandas